 Methods

-Mix milk, flour, eggs, salt, melted 2 Tbsp butter, vanilla extract untill no lumps remain.
-You can use an electric mixer on high speed for 1 minute if you wish.
+2. Mix milk, flour, eggs, salt, melted 2 Tbsp butter, vanilla extract until no lumps remain.
+You can use an electric mixer on medium speed for 1 minute if you wish.

-Meanwhile gently warm up the remaing butter in the oven proof skillet and poor in the batter.
-Make sure it is at room temperature.
+4. Gently warm up the remaining butter in the oven proof skillet.
+Pour in the batter.
+Make sure the batter is at room temperature if after taking it out of the fridge.

-Bake for 20-30 minutes or until the top is nice and golden brown.
+5. ATTENTION!
+Do not open the oven door until the dutch baby is done.
+Bake for 20 – 30 minutes or until the top is nice and golden brown.

 RECIPE